Check local Docker images

 The check-images.sh script is used to list local Docker images with version information.
 It can be run from the root directory of the onecx-local-env repository.

-Here is the command to list all Docker images (without any filter).
+Command to list all Docker images (without any filter).

 ./check-images.sh